© Photoeuphoria | Dreamstime.com

 SOURDOUGH: THE OTHER HEALTHY BREAD CHOICE

-Sourdough bread, in addition to tasting tangy and delicious, is easier on our stomachs than other types of bread.
+Sourdough bread, in addition to tasting tangy and delicious, is easier on the stomach than other types of bread.
 Its long fermenting process causes the flour’s vitamins and minerals to break down into a more digestible product.

 Sourdough is also lower on our glycemic index than other breads, which means its naturally occurring glucose is released slowly into the blood stream.
 Another plus: It’s less likely to cause food intolerance.